tawasta/project/README.rst

 Usage
 =====

-You can use this module by going to partner form and pressing project button, go to projects and use My procects/My tasks/Project Templates.
-Also the kanban views have been modified.
+You can add notes to tasks and projects

 Features
 ========